evently-cloud/site/src/concepts/overview.md

 #### Filter Selectors

 The filter selector matches events by their meta and data values.
-They use SQL JSON Path statements to find events that match the event’s `data` and `meta` fields.
+They use [SQL JSONPath](sql-jsonpath) statements to find events that match the event’s `data` and `meta` fields.

 ```json
 {